 It's incredibly devastating.

 Bertholomey began looking for ways to play with one hand.
 He found someone to hack him a foot pedal that connected to his Xbox, but it didn't work well for him.
 He eventually taught himself to play with his left hand, but it was awkward and he couldn't play at anywhere near his previous capacity.

 The solution Bertholomey needed is now a reality — and it has the potential to make gaming accessible to players with disabilities worldwide.
-The new Xbox Adaptive Controller, which will be available later this year, can be connected to external buttons, switches, joysticks and mounts, giving gamers with a wide range of physical disabilities the ability to customize their setups.
+The new Xbox Adaptive Controller can be connected to external buttons, switches, joysticks and mounts, giving gamers with a wide range of physical disabilities the ability to customize their setups.
 The most flexible adaptive controller made by a major gaming company, the device can be used to play Xbox One and Windows 10 PC games and supports Xbox Wireless Controller features such as button remapping.

-Bertholomey, who is among a select group of gamers who have been testing the device, said the controller makes it easy to create different setups for various types of games and seamlessly switch between them.
+Bertholomey, who is among a select group of gamers who tested the device, said the controller makes it easy to create different setups for various types of games and seamlessly switch between them.
 Gamers can set up three different gaming profiles on the controller and don't need to reset the device every time they change games, as they sometimes do with modified controllers.